Checkpoint Inhibition In Pediatric Hepatocellular Carcinoma

 Lead Scientist at UCSF

-Professor, Pediatrics.
-Authored (or co-authored) 22 research publications.
+Professor, Pediatrics, School of Medicine.
+Authored (or co-authored) 29 research publications

 - accepting new patients

 - Start Date

 - Expecting 18 study participants

 - Last Updated

 We will not share your information with anyone other than the team in charge of this study.
 Submitting your contact information does not obligate you to participate in research.